-If you plan to go to Riviera Maya, here is a Tulum travel guide with tips on things to do and for the best restaurants and bars in Tulum because Tulum is still THE place to be in this part of Mexico!
+If you plan to go to Riviera Maya, here is a Tulum travel guide with tips on things to do in Tulum.
+Also, you will find some tips for the best restaurants and bars in Tulum because Tulum is still THE place to be in this part of Mexico!

 Tulum was my very first trip to Mexico.
-I can’t believe I have been to this part of Mexico before going to Mexico City that has been on my bucket list for years but all those dreamy pictures of Tulum that I have seen on Instagram, and my desire to finally go back to the caribbean where I was born, have made me gone there first.
+I can’t believe I have been to this part of Mexico before going to Mexico City that has been on my bucket list for years but all those dreamy pictures of Tulum that I have seen on Instagram, and my desire to finally go back to the Caribbeans where I was born, got me go there first.

 If you plan to go to Tulum here are my recommendations.

 If you book a resort in Tulum, chances are you will be picked up at the airport.
-If not you can come by taxi, Tulum is 90minutes away from Cancun and it will cost you around 100dollars.
+If not, you can go by taxi, Tulum is 90minutes away from Cancun and it will cost you around 100dollars.

 A cheaper option is the bus from Cancun.
-I took this option.
-I took the Ado bus and it costed me around 10dollars.
+We took the Ado bus and it costed us around 10dollars.
 It takes 2 hours and you arrive at the bus terminal in Cancun town.
-From there you can either walk if your hotel is situated in the town or take a taxi if you hotel is situated in the beach area (around 30 minutes travel time).
+From there you can either walk if your hotel is situated in the town or take a taxi if your hotel is situated in the beach area (around 30 minutes travel time).

 The Tulum ruins are the most famous coastal Maya site in Mexico.
 Perched atop of cliffs over the ocean they are set in a very nice location and therefore are very photogenic and popular among tourist.